 Osteoarthritis occurs when cartilage between bones and joints wears down, allowing bones to rub together rather than giving them the protection and cushion they need.
 Cartilage is made up of collagen and other substances that make connective tissue both flexible and strong.
 Cartilage covers the ends of bones where they meet the joints — and deterioration over time can affect the shape and functionality of the joints, making it painful and difficult to carry out everyday tasks.

 Apart from nagging pain and loss of mobility, arthritis can also cause various complications.
 And unfortunately, most conventional treatments for arthritis don’t address its underlying causes — plus they can cause dependency long term and pose many side effects.
 Natural treatments for arthritis include eating an anti-inflammatory arthritis diet, staying active and mobile, receiving chiropractic adjustments or massage therapy and using healing essential oils to help control pain.

-8 All-Natural Treatments for Arthritis
+Natural Treatments for Arthritis

 There are currently a number of alternative treatment options available for osteoarthritis sufferers, ranging from supplements to acupuncture.
 Many people who formerly suffered with osteoarthritis claim to have finally found relief naturally through adjusting their diets, lifestyles and approaches to managing pain.
 Here are the top seven natural treatments for arthritis.

 Additional body fat strains joints, but accumulated fat itself can also cause problems to joints that are already sensitive and partially damaged.
 Fat does more than just sit on your body — it’s also an active tissue that creates and releases hormones and chemicals.
 Some of these promote inflammation and can contribute to worsening arthritis all over your body.

 The University of Michigan School of Public Health reports,